Breach of Employment Contract in Durham NC

 Protecting Employee Rights

 If you have a breach of contract dispute with your employer, contact the experienced attorneys at GMFM.
 We fight to protect your rights.
-In all cases involving employment law we will have an free initial consultation with you to determine the strength of your claim.
+In all cases involving employment law we will have an initial consultation with you to determine the strength of your claim.